onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 Love - discovery of a shared purpose
 Hope - Willingness to invest in it before it is there Logically derived for forming a coherent next level system

+> "The materialistic consciousness of our culture … is the root cause of the global crisis; it is not our business ethics, our politics or even our personal lifestyles.
+These are symptoms of a deeper underlying problem.
+Our whole civilization is unsustainable.
+And the reason that it is unsustainable is that our value system, the consciousness with which we approach the world, is an unsustainable mode of consciousness." - [Peter Russell](https://www.goodreads.com/quotes/10040937-the-materialistic-consciousness-of-our-culture-is-the-root)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Complexity Economics